Tips for Cold Calling:

 Consistency is important, but don’t overdo it.
 A well-timed email or phone contact communicates professionalism and attention without being aggressive.
 Persistence might sometimes be the difference between you and your competitors.

-Consider data such as the number of calls you make, how many result in additional action, and the times or days when you receive the best answers.
+Consider data such as the number of calls you make, how many result in additional action, and the times or days when you receive the best answers, so you can find the best time for cold calling.
 If you’re on a team, swap notes with your colleagues to discuss effective strategies.

 It’s also useful to evaluate your own performance.
 Were there any instances during the call where you felt stuck or unsure?
 Use such times to improve your approach.